-Researchers find earliest known signs of Alzheimer's in people with genetic mutation that causes inherited formNovember 5th, 2012 in Alzheimer's disease & dementia /
+Researchers find earliest known signs of Alzheimer's in people with genetic mutation that causes inherited formNovember 5, 2012 in Medicine & Health / Alzheimer's disease & dementia

 Researchers have found the earliest signs of Alzheimer's disease yet detected in a group of people with a rare, inherited form of the disease, according to two Articles published in The Lancet Neurology.
 The findings raise important questions about scientists' understanding of how, and why, Alzheimer's disease progresses, and could ultimately lead to improved early detection and better clinical trials of preventative treatments.

 Led by Dr Eric Reiman, from the Banner Alzheimer's Institute in Arizona, USA, Dr Yakeel Quiroz from Boston University, USA and the University of Antioquia, Colombia, and Dr Francisco Lopera, also from the University of Antioquia, the researchers examined young adults from a group of about 5000 related people in Colombia.
 About 30% of the group have a mutation of a gene called presenilin 1 (PSEN1), which makes them certain to develop Alzheimer's at an unusually early age.

 While this inherited form of the disease is rare, it offers researchers a critical opportunity to look for early signs of the disease, before clinical symptoms appear.
 One reason for disappointing results in recent drug trials of prospective Alzheimer's treatments is thought to be timing – once the symptoms of Alzheimer's are apparent, damage to the nervous system may already be too extensive for drug treatments to have their greatest impact.
 As such, if scientists could reliably identify signs that an individual is likely to get Alzheimer's before symptoms of the disease appear, this could potentially lead to more effective clinical trials, and result in substantial advances in prevention of the disease.